 The Institute provides legal services to students through a partnership with the Community Service Society of New York (CSS).
-Ellen Piris Perez, an attorney from CSS, provides “Know Your Rights” workshops to students to learn more about their legal rights, especially in employment settings.
-Students are referred to Ms. Perez to correct errors on their RAP sheets to help better position them as they pursue their educational and employment goals.
-CSS also provides other civil legal services in situations where conviction records are limiting an individual’s ability to fully participate in society.
+Ellen Piris Perez, an attorney from CSS, offers a wide range of legal support, including leading “Know Your Rights” workshops and helping students understand and correct errors on their RAP sheets.

-For more information, or to make an appointment, students enrolled in Institute programs can contact Ellen Piris Perez at email@example.com.
+For more information or to make an appointment, all Institute participants can contact Ellen Piris Perez at firstname.lastname@example.org.

-- Conducts Know Your Rights workshops on pursuing education and/or employment with a criminal record
+- Conducts Know Your Rights workshops on pursuing education and employment with a criminal record

 - Meets with participants to review and correct RAP sheet errors—coaching individuals on which entries are accessible and how to answer questions; providing guidance understanding records and actual vs. perceived barriers; and taking the steps necessary to correct errors